 Note: For high performance applications you MUST make sure your ignition coil has an internal ballast.
 If not, the electronic ignition in the distributor will BURN UP and leave you walking.
 To determine whether your coil is adequate, measure the resistance between terminal #1 and terminal #15 on the coil.
-The resistance should be on the order of three ohms.
-Coils are available that claim to provide triple the output energy of conventional high performance coils.
+The resistance should be on the order of three ohms (when fitting a CDI unit too, a 3-4 ohm coil will work OK, but a low-ohm coil will produce a hotter spark).
+3 ohm coils are available that claim to provide triple the output energy of conventional high performance coils - they have more windings in the secondary (high voltage) circuit to boost the output voltage.

 Caution: Before installation of anything to the electrical system, it is recommended that you first disconnect the negative battery terminal to avoid electrical shorts that may damage electrical components on the vehicle.